developerasun/myDocumentBox-tool/myJavascript/myNodejs/README.md

 <details>
     <summary>Note</summary>
-    all field names in JSON should be in double quotes("") and separated by comman(,).
+    all field names in JSON should be in double quotes("") and separated by comma(,).
 </details>

 # Learning materials